peacefulWarrior9/SDCND-Term1-TrafficSignClassifier/writeup_report.md

  </figcaption>
 </figure>

-As we can observe from the visulazation, the model gave incorrect prediction on two out the seven images.
+As we can observe from the visulazation, the model gave incorrect prediction on one out the seven images.
 Upon taking a closer look at the predictions, we can observe that
-1. Model probably had problems in differentiating between "8" and "6" for the speed limit traffic sign but atleast it was able to detect it as a speed limit sign(~0.98 for top 2 classes).
+1. Model probably had problems in differentiating between "5" and "6" for the speed limit traffic sign but atleast it was able to detect it as a speed limit sign(~0.98 for top 2 classes).
-2. Model completely failed to detect the "Pedestrian crossing", instead detecting it as "right of the way at next intersection" with a probablity of ~0.98.
-This could be becuse both the signs are visually very similar and noise in the preprocessing and resizing stage could have contributed to incorrect prediction.
-3. Rest of the images have been correctly classified with high confidence apart from the "80km/hr" speed limit sign.
-Here again the model got confused between the "8" and "3".
+2. Rest of the images have been correctly classified with high confidence apart from the "30km/hr" speed limit sign.
+Here again the model got slightly confused between "8" and "3".